TedHusted/awake/awake.md/awake.md

 Julie shakes her head.
 “No allergies.”

 The nurse practitioner holds back Julie’s hair.
 There is a swab on the tray, which Darlene uses to prepare the injection area.
 “We need to wait 35 seconds.
 Don’t touch the area or move your head.”
-The swabbed area turns red as the antiseptic is applied.
+The swabbed area turns red as the antiseptic spreads.
 Then it begins to clear.

 Darlene checks her watch.
 A few seconds later, she says “OK, let’s do this thing.”
 Darlene picks up the syringe from the tray.

 The plastic syringe is short and stout.
-The stem has two sturdy rounded handle.
-The business end is slightly larger than a typical instrument.
+The stem has two sturdy rounded handles.
+The business end is larger than a typical instrument.
 Darlene removes a cap, exposing the tip.
 The tip is cross-cut at a slant.
 “There will be a pinch.”
-She gently presses the syringe into Julie’s neck.
-Then the nurse pulls back on the handles smoothly, releasing the chip.
+She presses the syringe into Julie’s neck.
+Then the nurse pulls back on the handles together, releasing the chip.

 Julie winces.
 “Sorry,” says Darlene, “but it’s over now.”
 The nurse practitioner picks up the scanner again.
 The scanner beeps, confirming that the chip is working.